mongodb/mongodbatlas-cloudformation-resources/cfn-resources/federated-database-instance/docs/readpreference.md

 #### TagSets

 List that contains tag sets or tag specification documents.
-If specified, Atlas Data Lake routes read requests to replica set member or members that are associated with the specified tags.
+If specified, Atlas Data Federation routes read requests to replica set member or members that are associated with the specified tags.

 _Required_: No